Hyperuniformity near jamming transition over a wide range of bidispersity: Method and Simulation Protocol

-To generate jammed packings, we first prepare a random configuration at a low packing fraction, ${\varphi_{\text{ini}} = 0.835}$.
-The system is then compressed quasistatically with a packing fraction increment $\Delta \varphi$, which is gradually reduced from $2 \times 10^{-3}$ to $10^{-6}$ as the jamming transition density $\varphi_J$ is approached.
+All measurements of structure factors and density fluctuations in this study are based on jammed configurations slightly above the jamming transition ($\varphi \gtrsim \varphi_J$), generated using the protocol described below.
+We first prepare a random configuration at a low packing fraction, $\varphi_{\text{ini}}=0.835$.
+The system is then compressed quasistatically with a packing-fraction increment $\Delta \varphi$.
 After each compression step, the system is relaxed to a local energy minimum using the FIRE algorithm~\cite{bitzek2006structural}.
-A configuration is considered jammed when the average potential energy per particle becomes nonzero, specifically when ${N^{-1} \sum_{j>k} U(r_{jk}) > 10^{-16}}$, which corresponds to ${0<{(\varphi - \varphi_J) \leq 10^{-6}}}$.
-This is a protocol commonly used in the past~\cite{o2003jamming} and closely resembles experimental procedures used in granular systems~\cite{majmudar2007jamming}.
+We consider a configuration to be mechanically stable when the average force amplitude acting on a particle is less than $10^{-14} \epsilon/\sigma_S$.
+This cutoff reflects the numerical precision limit of double-precision arithmetic and round-off errors.
+A configuration is considered jammed when the average potential energy per particle becomes nonzero, specifically when $N^{-1}\sum_{j>k} U(r_{jk}) >10^{-16}$.
+To obtain a jammed configuration just above the jamming transition density $\varphi_J$, we start compressing with $\Delta \varphi = 2 \times 10^{-3}$.
+Whenever the compression overshoots $\varphi_J$, we return to the last unjammed state and repeat the compression with $\Delta \varphi$ reduced by half.
+This iterative procedure continues until $\Delta \varphi < 10^{-6}$, ensuring that the final jammed configuration satisfies $0 < (\varphi-\varphi_J) < 10^{-6}$.
+This protocol has been widely used in the past~\cite{o2003jamming} and closely resembles experimental procedures in granular systems~\cite{majmudar2007jamming}.

-Let us recapitulate the hyperuniformity of the most commonly studied jammed system with a size ratio of $\sr = 1/1.4 \approx 0.71$, to demonstrate that the exponent $\alpha$ is indeed less than unity~\cite{matsuyama2021geometrical}.
-To this end, we compute several measures of density fluctuations introduced in previous studies, which generalize the structure factor $S(q)$~\cite{torquato2018hyperuniform, wu2015search, zachary2011hyperuniformity}.
-The first is the correlation function of the local volume fraction:
+Let us recapitulate the hyperuniformity of the most commonly studied jammed system with a size ratio of $\sr = 1/1.4 \approx 0.71$ to demonstrate that the exponent $\alpha$ is indeed less than unity~\cite{matsuyama2021geometrical}.
+To this end, we compute several measures of density fluctuations introduced in previous studies, which generalize the structure factor $S(q)$~\cite{torquato2018hyperuniform,berthier2011suppressed,wu2015search, zachary2011hyperuniformity}.
+The first is the correlation function of the local volume fraction

 Here, $\phi_1(\mathbf{q})$ is the Fourier transform of the local volume fraction defined as